rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 It is much harder to comprehend the whole program than it is to comprehend its types.
 Types can provide a high level information about the program the way that theorems provide high level information about proofs in mathematics.
 Types can give a valid high level representation of the app.
-Programs often can't, they often contain tedious details, performance optimizations, lots of persisted developer's sweat.
+Programs often can't, they often contain tedious details, performance optimizations, and lots of other persisted developer's sweat.
-When done right, one can use types as _specs_, at least on a small unit level of the code.
+When done right, one can use types as _specs_, at least on a small unit level of the code types should be viewed as specifications.

-Types provide (or at least should) a level of formalism to you code.
-Computations have a formal structure and properties.
-Computations can (and should) compose.
-These aspects of coding are the focus of functional programming.
 Types have a synergy with FP.
+This series was not about FP but it was hard for me to completely stay away, the synergy is so deep.
 Types help express functional concepts clearly.
-This series was not about FP but it was hard for me to completely stay away, the synergy is so deep.

 Advanced types come with a learning curve.
 It is important to acknowledge that clarity is subjective and can easily be replaced with confusion